Sourdough beetroot bread step-by-step recipe with photos.

-7. To shape the dough, pick one side of the dough and bring to center
+7. To shape the dough, pick one side of the dough and bring it to centre

-8. Pick the other side and bring to the center
+8. Pick the other side and bring it to the centre

 9. Roll it to form a log.
 Place in a well-dusted banneton for cold proofing

 10. Next morning remove the dough from the fridge and score it

 11. Place in the hot dutch oven and bake with the lid on

 12. Next bake without the lid

 - Combine active starter and water together